 "To find ourselves it is necessary to discard many things that we have been taught.
 We must stop looking outside all the time for help.
 The answer to any problem is self-understanding, so we must begin by looking inward.
 You are the only thing you have and you are the most important thing in this universe to yourself.
 If you don't do it for yourself, no-one will do it for you" Francisco Coll.

 By developing and trusting our intuition, we can build a deep connection with our inner selves and the strength and harmony that this brings.
-Two upcoming Vancouver classes provide guidance on developing your intuition by using the Tarot cards and connecting with the Moon’s cycles.
-See www.westcoastskies.com/pages/events for more details.
+Check out ourupcoming Vancouver classes in astrology and tarot and begin the journey of developing your intuition.
+See our events page for more details.